 If you suddenly start noticing a slump in your physique, then it’s about time you checked your hormones.

-Similarly, men with low T have a greater chance of gaining body fat.
+Similarly, men with low testosterone have a greater chance of gaining body fat.
 As stated by a study published in the Journal of Cellular Physiology,

 “Several studies have confirmed the significant inverse correlation between testosterone and obesity.
 Indeed after decades of intense controversy, a consensus has emerged that androgens are important regulators of fat mass and distribution in mammals and that androgen status affects cellularity in vivo.
 The high correlation of testosterone levels with body composition and its contribution to the balance of lipid metabolism are also suggested by the fact that testosterone lowering is associated with important clinical disorders such as dyslipidemia, atherosclerosis, cardiovascular diseases, metabolic syndrome and diabetes.”

-If you start experiencing a decrease in muscle mass and an increase in your body fat, low testosterone levels could be the cause!
+If you start experiencing a decrease in muscle mass and increased body fat, low testosterone levels could be the cause!

 While it is true that balding is a natural effect of aging for many men, and some inherit balding through their genes, having low T also contributes to it.
-Balding is related to the natural aging process, but men who have low testosterone tend to experience it more than others.
-In fact, some men even lose their body and facial hair.
+Balding is related to the natural aging process, but men with low testosterone tend to experience it more than others.
+Some men even lose their body and facial hair.

-If you notice sudden hair loss, then it can be a sign of low testosterone.
+If you notice sudden hair loss, it can be a sign of low testosterone.

 Increased Mood Swings

 According to a study in The Aging Male,